atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 for the making of you and your fa ft
 • i b
-Z -- -- -- -- ds, Madam !" — Here his
+Z -- -- -- -- ds, Madam !" --Here his
 fi
-patience was quite exhausted - — |
+patience was quite exhausted - --|
-run on at this rate — You would make ‘‘ a paribn swear— — tell you, you will I 11
+run on at this rate --You would make ‘‘ a paribn swear----tell you, you will I 11
 I A
-ruin us all. — We only want to be j what we are; that is, I do not want #
+ruin us all. --We only want to be j what we are; that is, I do not want #
 I
 to be otherwise;; would the girls,